-Tractive GPS tracker for pets and other animals will always let you know where your pet is via an internet browser or the free mobile apps for iOS and Android.
+Tractive GPS tracker for animals will always let you know where your dog or cat is via an internet browser or the free mobile apps for iOS and Android.

-The device enables you to set a Safe Zone for your kitty.
-As soon as your pet leaves this area, you get an alert directly on your smartphone.
+The device enables you to set a Safe Zone for your pet.
+As soon as it leaves this area, you’ll get an alert directly on your smartphone.
 With the Live Tracking Mode you will see the trace where your pet was and where it is headed right now.
 The integrated light not only helps to find missing pets in the dark, but also increases the visibility of your pet when going for a walk close to roads.

 Tractive uses GPS and communicates through cell phone towers, which enable you to track your pet 24/7.